Nuits Sonores

 Hotel 71 - H7 - Grandes Locos, Lyon

 Nuits sonores and European Lab present their Nuits sonores Lab program of debates and ideas on the theme of political techno.
-4 days of workshops, talks, interviews and a radio platform featuring four international webradios at the heart of the festival.

 Artists, labels, collectives, festivals, media and committed thinkers from Europe's independent cultural sphere will share their perspectives and formulate responses to the techno-political issues of today's world.